RoboNickBot/c-maze/README.txt

     cleaner code
         This is the first thing I've written in C, and I had no idea how to organize things.

-    cleaner resources
-        putting source files in a src directory, etc.

     animations